Tunnels and cold frames can only get you so far.

 Add an inch-thick layer of sand and lightly water it.
 Now, add your top layer of garden soil.

-You can find heating cables at many specialty nurseries or online from vendors like Growers House.
+You can find heating cables at many specialty nurseries or online from Walmart.

 Heat Things Up with a Hotbed